wert23239/Super-Meta-MarIO/README.md

 ### Reinforcement Learning

 This is the bleeding edge solution to beating Mario.
-To someone who hasn't worked with them and genetic alogrithms it is very hard to tell them apart.
+To someone who hasn't worked with them and genetic alogrithms it is hard to tell them apart.
 One of the major differnces is the learning process.
 Most reinforcement alogrithms try to do what supervised learning has done with Symbolic AI.
 This is the whole concept of build test cases through a human playing the game.
 But, this method has no human.
 Instead the game plays itself almost randomly and tracks of how well it did.
 It then creates its own testcases to learn from.
 Some stratedgies even include make a model simulated enviroment so it will always know how each action effects the enviroment.

 #### Problem (Stiff)

 There is almost no problems with this method.
 It has a lot of flexiabillity and comes in a variety of shapes and sizes.
 Even, the things that genetic alogrithm can't solve are pretty much solved here.
 For one, RNN (recurrent neural networks) allow for any reinforcement alogrithm to have some sense of memory.
-Besides that the exploration factor of most reinforcement stratedgies allow it to cross valleys very easily.
+Besides that the exploration factor of most reinforcement stratedgies allow it to cross valleys easily.
 The only problem is that no matter the algorithm the lack of an input/output table means that at each set of frames an action has to be picked out.
 But, as far as how many frames should the jump or right button be pressed is simply not an option.
-This results in a Mario that looks very stiff.
+This results in a Mario that looks stiff.

 #### Problem (No Free Lunch Theory)